SysKitTeam/docs-insights/how-to/customize-settings.md

 - **Collection interval**
     - How often to collect log data (default is 15 seconds).
 - **Data retention period**
-    - How long do you wish to keep the data (default is 7 days).
+    - How long do you wish to keep the data (default is 7 days for both Search and Performance).
 - **Max index size**
     - Data collection will stop when this limit is reached.
 - **Performance data collection interval**